A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Methodology

 \subsubsection{REBA labeling}

-We computed ergonomic risk scores using a structured implementation of the Rapid Entire Body Assessment (REBA) protocol, following the methodology proposed by Hignett and McAtamney \cite{hignett2000rapid}.
-It is a standardized tool for evaluating the risk of musculoskeletal disorders based on body posture and has been widely used in ergonomics and occupational health studies \cite{jiao2024improved}.
+We computed ergonomic risk scores using a structured implementation of the REBA protocol, following the methodology proposed by Hignett and McAtamney \cite{hignett2000rapid}.
+REBA evaluates musculoskeletal disorder risk from body posture and is widely adopted in ergonomics research \cite{jiao2024improved}.
 The process involves segmenting the human body into functional regions (e.g., trunk, neck, legs, upper arms, lower arms, and wrists) and assigning each part a discrete risk score based on the estimated joint angles.

 In our work, once the angular displacements for relevant joints were computed (see Section \ref{img_coordinate_extn}), we assigned region-specific scores based on angle thresholds inspired by the REBA guidelines.
-It is important to note that the REBA scores are generated by applying a deterministic, rule-based algorithm to the coordinates.
-The model's task is therefore to learn the mapping from visual and coordinate data to the output of this function, not to the raw MediaPipe coordinates themselves.
+Notably, the REBA scores are generated by applying a rule-based algorithm to the coordinates.
+The model therefore learns to predict the output of this function from visual and skeletal inputs, rather than learning an unconstrained mapping.
 We used a group-based formulation \cite{hignett2000rapid} in which the trunk, neck, and leg scores were aggregated to derive the Group A score, while the upper arm, lower arm, and wrist scores were combined to obtain the Group B score.
 These two group scores were subsequently mapped to a final REBA risk level through a predefined matrix, corresponding to the Group C scoring table outlined in the original REBA protocol.

-Our study specifically focuses on the 6 body parts: neck, trunk, wrist, upper arm, lower arm, and legs.
+Our study specifically focuses on the six body parts: neck, trunk, wrist, upper arm, lower arm, and legs.
 As our dataset consists of single-frame images without dynamic tasks or load handling, we fixed both the load and activity modifiers to zero.
-The final Group C value was treated as the REBA scores; and based on the final calculated scores, we defined 8 classes (see Table \ref{tab:dataset_size}) where classes with a higher number (i.e., 4+) indicate riskier postures.
-The REBA score assignment process is briefed in Algorithm \ref{alg:reba}.
+The final Group C value was treated as the REBA scores, and based on the final calculated scores, we defined 8 classes, where classes with a higher number (i.e., 4$\leq$) indicate riskier postures.
+Table \ref{tab:dataset_size} reports the class-wise sample distribution across eight classes.